What IV is good for cold?

 • Not a Cure-All: While IV therapy could make the symptoms better and speed up recovery, it could not be a magic bullet.
 Rest, proper nutrition, and time remain the mainstays of the cold treatment.

-Additionally, for cancer patients undergoing treatment, IV therapy can be used to deliver essential nutrients and hydration that might help alleviate side effects and support overall well-being during their recovery journey.
+Additionally, for IV therapy for cancer patients can be used to deliver essential nutrients and hydration that might help alleviate side effects and support overall well-being during their recovery journey.

 Conclusion: